nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Open `./data/colab.json` in a text editor (preferably not Windows Notepad).

-    1. Remove the starting `{` character of the json file and save the file.
+    1. Remove the starting `{` character of the JSON file and save the file.

     1. Launch the app by runing `java -jar CoLAB.jar` in the console.<br>
        Expected: The GUI should pop up with no entry.
 The console output should give warnings about incorrect data file format.